-Few home building materials excite as much controversy as do thermofoil MDF (medium density fiberboard) cabinets.
+Few home building materials incite as much controversy as do thermofoil MDF (medium density fiberboard) cabinets.
 Thermofoil cabinets have many clear advantages.
-Easy to clean, inexpensive to purchase, thermofoil cabinets have long been a staple of budget kitchen remodels, apartments, condos, and even workshops and hobby rooms.
+Easy to clean and inexpensive to purchase, thermofoil cabinets have long been a staple of budget kitchen remodels, apartments, condos, and even workshops and hobby rooms.
 Thermofoil cabinets are also perceived as being like the vinyl siding of kitchen and bathroom cabinetry, in the sense that they represent a lower quality, temporary product.

 Thermofoil vs. Laminate/Melamine